 Focus Groups are groups of stakeholders including members of the public.
 Technical Teams help to facilitate Focus Groups and serve as a communication link between the Focus Groups and Steering Committee.

 Technical teams are small groups of experienced conservation professionals.
 A Technical Team will be formed for each management topic.
-Technical Team leaders (one from each Team) will serve as voting members on the Steering Committee.
+Technical Team leaders (one from each Team) will serve as advisory members on the Steering Committee.

 Technical Team Tasks: